hema2601/OnBenchmarkingAndMonitoring/content/My Own Testing Infrastructure/Components/Raw Data Converter.md

                 gen = __class__._tr.get(ftype.name + "Gen")
                 full_path = path + ftype.name.lower() + ".json"

+        ret = None
+        try:
+            ret = gen(full_path)
+        except ValueError:
+            print("Warning: Failed to instantiate for {}!
+Skipping...".format(full_path))
-        return gen(full_path) if gen is not None else None
+            return None
+        else:
+            return ret

     def __init_subclass__(cls):
         __class__._tr[cls.__name__] = cls
 ```

 I'm not a python person, so I do not understand this fully in-depth, but the gist is that the `__init_subclass__` function is called every time a class is created that inherits `JsonGenerator`.
 When that happens, we put that class on a list associated with the `JsonGenerator` class called `_tr`.
 Then, in our `instantiate` method, we check whether a class by the name `<file type>Gen` exists, and if it does we save it into the `gen` variable.
-Then we return the object that is created by calling the constructor associated with the `gen` object.
+Then we try to create the object by calling the constructor associated with the `gen` object.
+If it fails, we print a warning , otherwise we return the object.
 Pretty neat, right?

+# The Different Generators

+There is unfortunately no time to explain the implementation of the individual generators that are contained in the Raw Data Converter.
+I go over an example in [[Adding New Data Sources#1.1.1.2 Example of a JsonGenerator implementation|this tutorial]].
+I invite you to brush up on your knowledge of json usage in python and read the generators by yourself.
+After a few, the others will start looking quite alike.